hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

 <!-- Code generated from the comments of the DriverConfig struct in builder/vmware/common/driver_config.go; DO NOT EDIT MANUALLY -->

-- `fusion_app_path` (string) - Path to "VMware Fusion.app".
-By default this is
+- `fusion_app_path` (string) - The installation path of the VMware Fusion application.
+Defaults to `/Applications/VMware Fusion.app`

-  /Applications/VMware Fusion.app but this setting allows you to customize this.
+  ~> **Note:** This is only required if you are using VMware Fusion as a local desktop hypervisor and have installed it in a non-default location.

-- `remote_type` (string) - The type of remote machine that will be used to build this VM rather than a local desktop product.
-The only value accepted for this currently is esx5.
-If this is not set, a desktop product will be used.
-By default, this is not set.
+- `remote_type` (string) - The type of remote hypervisor that will be used.
+If set, the remote hypervisor will be used for the build.
+If not set, a local desktop hypervisor (VMware Fusion or VMware Workstation) will be used.
+  Available options include `esx5` for VMware ESXi.

-- `remote_datastore` (string) - The path to the datastore where the VM will be stored on the ESXi machine.
+- `remote_datastore` (string) - The datastore where the virtual machine will be stored on the ESXi host.

-- `remote_cache_datastore` (string) - The path to the datastore where supporting files will be stored during the build on the remote machine.
+- `remote_cache_datastore` (string) - The datastore attached to the remote hypervisor to use for the build.
+  Supporting files such as ISOs and floppies are cached in this datastore during the build.
+Defaults to `datastore1`.

-- `remote_cache_directory` (string) - The path where the ISO and/or floppy files will
+- `remote_cache_directory` (string) - The directory path on the remote cache datastore to use for the build.
-  be stored during the build on the remote machine.
-The path is relative to the remote_cache_datastore on the remote machine.
+  Supporting files such as ISOs and floppies are cached in this directory, relative to the `remote_cache_datastore`, during the build.
+Defaults to `packer_cache`.

-- `cleanup_remote_cache` (bool) - When set to true, Packer will cleanup the cache folder where the ISO file is stored during the build on the remote machine.
+- `cleanup_remote_cache` (bool) - Remove items added to the remote cache after the build is complete.
-  By default, this is set to false.
+  Defaults to `false`.

-- `remote_host` (string) - The host of the remote machine used for access.
+- `remote_host` (string) - The fully qualified domain name or IP address of the remote hypervisor where the virtual machine is created.

-  This is only required if remote_type is enabled.
+  ~> **Note:** Required if `remote_type` is set.

-- `remote_port` (int) - The SSH port of the remote machine
+- `remote_port` (int) - The SSH port of the remote hypervisor.
+Defaults to `22`.

-- `remote_username` (string) - The SSH username used to access the remote machine.
+- `remote_username` (string) - The SSH username for access to the remote hypervisor.
+Defaults to `root`.

-- `remote_password` (string) - The SSH password for access to the remote machine.
+- `remote_password` (string) - The SSH password for access to the remote hypervisor.

-- `remote_private_key_file` (string) - The SSH key for access to the remote machine.
+- `remote_private_key_file` (string) - The SSH key for access to the remote hypervisor.

-- `skip_validate_credentials` (bool) - When Packer is preparing to run a remote hypervisor build, and export is not disable, by default it runs a no-op ovftool command to make sure that the remote_username and remote_password given are valid.
-If you set this flag to true, Packer will skip this validation.
-Default: false.
+- `skip_validate_credentials` (bool) - Skip the validation of the credentials for access to the remote hypervisor.
+By default, export is enabled and the plugin will validate the credentials ('remote_username' and 'remote_password'), for use by VMware OVF Tool, before starting the build.
+Defaults to `false`.

 <!-- End of code generated from the comments of the DriverConfig struct in builder/vmware/common/driver_config.go; -->